-- (a) waterways and high ecological significance wetlands are protected and enhanced to maintain ecosystem services and hydrological processes and provide aquatic habitat for flora and fauna; and - (b) the environmental values of regulated vegetation, wildlife habitat, protected areas and legally secured offset areas are protected and managed. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) the biodiversity values, ecosystem services and climate change resilience of areas of environmental significance are protected, managed, enhanced and rehabilitated; - (b) the biodiversity values of protected areas and legally secured offset areas are protected from development unless overriding community need is demonstrated; - (c) development is located, designed and managed to minimise the edge effects of development on areas of regulated vegetation and wildlife habitat; - (d) areas of regulated vegetation and wildlife habitat are managed to minimise biodiversity losses; - (e) development maintains, protects and enhances a regional network of vegetated corridors that assist in wildlife movement and contribute to the maintenance of habitat and biological diversity; - (f) development is appropriately setback from waterways and high ecological significance wetlands to minimise direct and indirect impacts on water quality and biodiversity; and - (g) riparian vegetation and vegetation associated with high ecological significance wetlands is protected and enhanced to improve water quality and natural ecosystem function.
+- (a) waterways and high ecological significance wetlands are protected and enhanced to maintain ecosystem services and hydrological processes and provide aquatic habitat for flora and fauna; and - (b) the environmental values of regulated vegetation, wildlife habitat, protected areas and legally secured offset areas are protected and managed. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) the biodiversity values, ecosystem services and climate change resilience of areas of environmental significance are protected, managed, enhanced and rehabilitated; - (b) the biodiversity values of protected areas and legally secured offset areas are protected from development unless overriding community need is demonstrated; - (c) development is located, designed and managed to minimise the edge effects of development on areas of regulated vegetation and wildlife habitat; - (d) areas of regulated vegetation and wildlife habitat are managed to minimise biodiversity losses; - development maintains, protects and enhances a regional network of vegetated corridors that assist in wildlife movement and contribute to the maintenance of habitat and biological diversity; - (f) development is appropriately setback from waterways and high ecological significance wetlands to minimise direct and indirect impacts on water quality and biodiversity; and - (g) riparian vegetation and vegetation associated with high ecological significance wetlands is protected and enhanced to improve water quality and natural ecosystem function.

-Table 8.2.4.3A - Environmental significance overlay code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For a For accepted development subject to requirements and assessable development Reg ulated vegetation PO1 Vege map vege Env Sigr etation clearing in areas ped as 'Regulated etation' identified on the ironmental hificance Overlay Maps -004a-o) is avoided AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a The subject site does not contain any mapped 'Regulated vegetation'. accore sment Report is prepared in dance with Planning Scheme 2 - Ecological Assessment ts.
-A02 n/a The subject site Deve to are vege Envi Over prote signi elopment on sites adjacent eas of 'Regulated tation' identified on the ronmental Significance rlay Maps (OM-004a-o) ects the environmental ficance of regulated tation and: does not interrupt, interfere, alter or otherwise impact on underlying natural Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o). does not contain any mapped 'Regulated vegetation'.
+Table 8.2.4.3A - Environmental significance overlay code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For For accepted development subject to requirements and assessable development Regi ulated vegetation PO1 Vege map vege Env Sigr etation clearing in areas ped as 'Regulated etation' identified on the ironmental nificance Overlay Maps -004a-o) is avoided AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o).
+The development complies. accor sment Report is prepared in dance with Planning Scheme 2 - Ecological Assessment to are vege Envi Over protessigni elopment on sites adjacent eas of 'Regulated tation' identified on the ronmental Significance rlay Maps (OM-004a-o) ects the environmental ficance of regulated tation and: does not interrupt, interfere, alter or otherwise impact on underlying natural AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o). • The development complies.